Leading personal injury and medical negligence solicitors

 - RG1 3BD

 - 0118 957 3257

-As an associate solicitor within Boyes Turner’s outstanding clinical negligence group, Julie enjoys using her specialist claimant expertise for the benefit of her clients.
+As a senior associate - solicitor within Boyes Turner’s outstanding medical negligence team, Julie enjoys using her specialist claimant expertise for the benefit of her clients.
 Her personal interest and successful track record in cases involving cauda equina syndrome (CES) have enabled her to develop her specialism in this medically complex area.

 Julie’s broader experience extends to other seriously disabling injuries arising from orthopaedic errors, amputations and other diabetes-related disability, untreated tuberculosis, maternal obstetric injury, cervical and skin cancers, and blindness following an undiagnosed brain tumour.